imnotelinor/DP-project/process_book.md

-## Date of entry: 2025-05-02
+## Date of entry: 2025-05-09

-What I’ve worked on:
+**What I’ve worked on:**
-Wrote and finalized the research question, hypothesis, and motivation for the project.
-Reviewed data structure of the Gapminder dataset to identify how fertility and life expectancy variables are organized by country and year.
+- Wrote and finalized the research question, hypothesis, and motivation for the project.
+- Reviewed data structure of the Gapminder dataset to identify how fertility and life expectancy variables are organized by country and year.

 **What problems I encountered:**
-Still unsure about the best way to structure the dataset in Bokeh for smooth year-based filtering and animation.
-Need to experiment with ColumnDataSource and slider callbacks.
+- Still unsure about the best way to structure the dataset in Bokeh for smooth year-based filtering and animation.
+- Need to experiment with ColumnDataSource and slider callbacks.

 **What I learned:**
-Clarifying the research question and motivation helps narrow the project focus.
-Also learned more about the logic behind demographic transition and its link to data visualization.
+- Clarifying the research question and motivation helps narrow the project focus.
+- Also learned more about the logic behind demographic transition and its link to data visualization.

 **Resources I used:**
 - [The global decline of the fertility rate](https://ourworldindata.org/global-decline-fertility-rate)